prince2621/Client-AR_Chat/README.md

       }
 5. Run the sample application in Android Studio.
 Move the first device until you find a horizontal surface.
 6. Touch the plane indicator to add a virtual display screen to your AR session.
 The virtual display screen streams the video from the remote user.
-7. On the second device, launch the Agent-AR_Chat sample application using the same app ID used in this project, and join the channel arcore as a broadcaster.
+7. On the second device, launch the Agent-AR_Chat application using the same app ID used in this project, and join the channel '*arcore*' as a *broadcaster*.

+# Problems

+1. Sceneform uses fragment while Agora transmitted GLView.
+2. After integration, Agora call did not connect the two devices.